nadirpws/percy-docs/docs/clients/javascript/react-storybook.md

 * **widths** - An array of widths as integers for this story.
 * **rtl** - A boolean value specifying whether this story should additionally be run in a RTL direction.
+* **skip** - A boolean value specifying whether this story should be skipped (default: false).
+You might want to use this for stories that use Storybook's knobs addon.

 #### Examples:
 Have a look at the storybook in [percy-storybook](https://github.com/percy/percy-storybook/tree/master/integration-tests/storybook-for-react) for an example of how to use `.addWithPercyOptions`. including ways to use it in conjunction with other add-ons.
 Here's a simple example: